kvmet/SuChron/README.md

 A full version of the string should also be supported:
 `suchron:...`

-## Time-base: Describes a reliable time reference and algorithm.
+## Frequency: Describes a reliable time reference and algorithm.
 SuChron includes the following:

 `suchr:tai:...` - Atomic* time format.
 `suchr:gps:...` - GPS* time format.
 `suchr:utc<+/-><#>:...` - Constant UTC Offset in # hours.
 `suchr:_:...` - "Inherit" i.e. let the system decide.
-`suchr:z<timezone>:...` - Timezone abbreviation.
+`suchr:tz<timezone>:...` - Timezone abbreviation.
 Implementation specific.

+All of these times are assumed to be zero at the unix epoch unless their standard has a separate definition.

 * GPS and Atomic time units have their own standards that should be followed in SuChron implementation.

 ## Unit:

 The third section includes the unit that should be referred to for this descriptor.
+- 0 : ZERO (No time.
+Multiplication ignored.)
 - fs : femptoseconds (1E-15 seconds)
 - ps : picoseconds (1E-12 seconds)
 - ns : nanoseconds (1E-9 seconds)